Here’s an extensive list of the Best Medicinal Plants with their Benefits and uses so you can make the most of your lovely foliage!

 Common Names: Tropical milkweed, cotton bush, hierba de la cucaracha, Mexican butterfly weed, redhead, scarlet milkweed, wild ipecacuanha

-Bloodflower is a garden plant that is a source of food for the butterflies.
-It flowers nearly year-around with vivid red blooms.
+Bloodflower is a garden plant that tops the medicinal plants chart.
+It flowers nearly year-round with vivid red blooms.
 Though it has plenty of health benefits, you should be cautious when using this plant because its stems and leaves release a poisonous milky sap, which can potentially damage your eyes.

 - Counteracts ringworm

 - Stimulates the central nervous system

 Note: It’s advised to consult your doctor before consuming the blood flower.

 Common Names: Common thyme, English thyme, garden thyme

 Thyme is among the most popular herbs from the mint family.
 It has been used to treat a range of symptoms along with multiple dietary uses.
 Also, this ornamental herb has antibacterial and insecticidal properties.
 Commercially, the herb is available in the forms of essential oils and tea.